LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 The above code parses the entire HTML file, finds the relevant article text and simplifies it greatly.

 Crucially, the result still had many `<div>` and `<span>` tags used for styling.
-In my persude of clean, simple XHTML, I would still have to find and unwrap these tags.
+In my persuade of clean, simple XHTML, I would still have to find and unwrap these tags.
 And while this was easy enough with BeautifulSoup, JSDom didn't surface a nice and simple API.
 I thought about using jQuery on top of JSDom to make the API nicer, but decided this was madness.

-readability also parses a bunch of metadata from the article, such as title, author publishing time, etc.
+"readability" also parses a bunch of metadata from the article, such as title, author publishing time, etc.
 I could simply render this information into a `<header>` for the article.
 But it would also be useful to build a table of contents later on.